HISTORY OF THE UNITED NATIONS

 enabled to age with security and dignity, and continue to participate in

+their societies as citizens with full rights.
 Report of the Second World Assembly on Ageing |

 |